AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

 <br>AnyChart allows you to set an error value in different formats:

 ```
-//you can set the value in pixels
+//set the value in numbers
 series.error().valueError(7);

 //or set it in percentage
 series.error().valueError('15%')
 ```

-<br>As you can see we've created an error on a chart using the settings listed in the above table:
+<br>As you can see we've created the error bars on a chart using the settings listed in the above table:
 {sample}Error\_Chart\_01{sample}

 <br>Also it should be noted that you can do the same using the <b>error()</b> method.

 ```
-//to set the error value in pixels
+//set the error value in numbers
 series.error(7);

 //or set it in percentage
-series.error('15%')
+series.error('12%');
 ```

 <br>